Wizarding in the Wild West

 These businesses have always, and continue to offer the public a chance to participate and engage in the Wild West Wizarding community.

-the Blackburn Twins
+the Blackburn Brothers

-The more gregarious of the twins, Mortimer Blackburn is the entrepreneur.
+The more gregarious of the twins, Mortimer Blackburn is an entrepreneur.
 He emigrated first, and got a footing in the new country before being followed by his brother.
 Though his home country will always hold a place in his heart, Mortimer was a perfect fit for America with his enterprising wit and appetite for independence.
 He originally took up residence in upstate New York, where he met friends whom he followed west.
 Once in Utah, he and his brother opened the various businesses due to the varied dearth of existing opportunities to magical kind, and the desire to help.

 In addition to his role in the school, Mortimer has made a name for himself through Master Mortimer’s Magical Mercantile, where he provides for the material needs of the general magical population in almost every corner of the world.